jaschadub/browser-rag-demo/README.md

 # In-Browser RAG Demo

 A browser-based Retrieval-Augmented Generation (RAG) demo that processes PDF and Excel files locally and queries them using Ollama.
+By using Ollama for local LLM access no data leaves the local machine.

 ## Features